walescript/alt-exam-poc/Readme.md

 ## How to spin up the server

-simply run `docker-compose up` in the project root folder and it should start the postgres service and then you can connect to the database using this credential:
+simply run `docker-compose up` in the project root folder and it should start the postgres service and then you can connect to the database via DBEAVER using this credential:

 ```bash
 POSTGRES_USER: alt_school_user